 Being arrested or learning of a loved one being arrested can easily induce panic.
 At Double “O” Bonding we understand the urgency of getting your loved one out of jail as soon as possible.
-That’s why we not only offer our bail services in surrounding counties, but we’ve also compiled a list of basic Bail Bond Frequently Asked Questions (FAQ) for Athens, GA so you may understand the process of posting bail and how we can help.
+That’s why we not only offer our bail services in surrounding counties, but we’ve also compiled a list of basic Bail Bond Frequently Asked Questions (FAQ) for Jefferson, GA so you may understand the process of posting bail and how we can help.
 If you have any other questions or just want to hear these answers directly from a licensed professional, call us anytime, 24/7.

 What is a Bail Bond?

 A bail bond is a promise.
 It’s a promise from the defendant to attend all future court proceedings, it’s a promise from you that the defendant is trustworthy, and it’s a promise from the bail bondsman to serve you to the best of our ability in everything from financing to posting bail at a speedy rate.